cpzielke/csc309-srp-facade-lab/README.md

 ## Getting started

 1. Duplicate this repo so you can have this starter code.
-Don't fork it.
-[Follow instructions here until step 4 in the Mirroring a repository section](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository).
-   * You will have a new repository that is a mirror of this one.
+Don't fork it or clone it because you won't push to this repo.
-   * Alternatively, you can download this code using GH download ZIP button and then start a brand new repo with the dowloaded code.
+   * There are different ways to do duplicate this repo, and perhaps the simplest one is to download this code using GH download ZIP button in this page.
-2. Make your new repository private.
+   * Then, you unzip it locally in a new folder that will represent your new repo.
+   * To make this new folder a git folder, run *git init* in that folder.
+   * Go to github.com and create a new repository at GitHub.
+Mark the repository as private.
+   * Follow GH instructions to link your local git repo to this newly created GH repo.
+      * git remote add origin https://github.com/bcdasilv/abcdef.git
+      * git branch -M main
+      * git push -u origin main
+   * Add me to your GH repo so I can access your solution later.
+My GH username: bcdasilv
-3. Start working on the code (move to next section).
+2. Start working on the code (move to next section).

 ## Getting familiar with the code, but making the situation worse...